In This Article

 Design Problem #3: The couple wanted space for pooja, study, entertainment and extra storage—all in one room

-Oftentimes, home interiors with design issues goes beyond the layout and planning of a room.
+Oftentimes, home interiors with design issues go beyond the layout and planning of a room.
 In this case, the Bangalore homeowners wanted the guest room to be the most multi-functional room in the home.
 They wanted the room to include all the essential modules that were missing from the other rooms.

 Solution: Charul made the most of the room by allocating every corner with a practical element.
 This room has acrylic finish wardrobes in glossy blue, a laminate study-cum-TV unit and a stunning jaali pooja unit.
 Not to mention this room was designed to host guests and family members with the minimal sofa-cum-bed.